+-Permit status if any changes.

+• N/A

-- -Permit status if any changes. - N/A - -Update on progress or completion of any mitigation measures identified. - WSP weekly SWPPP inspections performed. - BMP installations per Exhibits continue. - On 3/7 a buried 55-gallon drum containing an unknown substance was uncovered. - o The immediate area around the spill has been vacated and has been roped off for no access. - Only 2 gallons of liquid were in the drum. - Patriot Environmental (remediation company) has been contacted and is working on dispatching a crew to investigate. - o No work will continue in the area until proper remediation efforts are completed. - Update 5/1 - Patriot Environmental remediated the material and cleared the site. (tracking #25-0841) - WA Military Department, EPA, DOE and Ecology Spill Response were notified.
+-Update on progress or completion of any mitigation measures identified.

+- WSP weekly SWPPP inspections performed. - BMP installations per Exhibits continue. - On 3/7 a buried 55-gallon drum containing an unknown substance was uncovered. - Patriot Environmental remediated the material and cleared the site. (tracking #25-0841) - WA Military Department, EPA, DOE and Ecology Spill Response were notified. - o Plant receiving manifest received for oil drum and provided to EFSEC - On 5/27 during a vehicle refueling operation, a fuel tank was overfilled spilled approximately 5 gallons of diesel fuel - Upon reporting of the incident on 5/28, contractor performed initial cleanup and containment - Patriot Environmental arrived on 5/29 to perform a full cleanup of the affected area - Pending to receive final report from Patriot

-- Plant receiving manifest received for oil drum and provided to EFSEC - -Any EFSEC-related inspections that occurred. - Site inspection performed by Lynn Bell on a weekly basis without any non-compliant elements being discovered - -Any EFSEC-related complaints or violations that occurred. - Nothing in the month of April - -Brief list of reports submitted to EFSEC during the monthly reporting period. - 1.
-Revised IFC drawings incorporating module change Approved by EFSEC - 2.
-Seed mix in line with previously approved vegetation management plan Approved by EFSEC
+-Any EFSEC-related inspections that occurred.

+- Site inspection performed by Lynn Bell on a weekly basis without any non-compliant elements being discovered - -Any EFSEC-related complaints or violations that occurred. - Nothing in the month of May - -Brief list of reports submitted to EFSEC during the monthly reporting period. - Nothing in the month of May

-- Safety training or improvements that relate to SCA conditions. - No issues to note for April.
+- Safety training or improvements that relate to SCA conditions - Occasional high winds caused dust to impact work area, dust mitigation and safety measures reinforced - No issues to note for May

-- -Planned site improvements.
+-Planned site improvements

 - Current:

-- Fence Installation
+- o Fence Installation

-- o Inverter and Array Pile deliveries
+- Array Pile, Racking, and Module deliveries

-- o Inverter and Array pile installation
+- o Array Pile and Racking installation

-- East Property AC cable installation
+- West Property AC cable installation

+- o Basin and Swell installation touch ups

 - Upcoming Projects

-- West property Array cut and fill activities

-- Array Racking install
+- Array Module installation

 - o DC cable installation

-- West Property AC cable installation

-- -Upcoming permit renewals.
+-Upcoming permit renewals.

-- None.
+• None.

-- -Additional mitigation improvements or milestones.
+-Additional mitigation improvements or milestones.

-- Completion of the road installation

-- East property Basin and Swells complete
+• West property Basin and Swells

-- Low Water Crossings brought to grade

-- -Current events of note.
+-Current events of note.

 - N/A

 - -Personnel changes as they may relate to EFSEC facility contacts:

 - None

-- -Public outreach of interest
+-Public outreach of interest

-- Nothing to note
+• Nothing to note